Catholic Bishops' Conference of the Philippines: Plenary Assembly

-Bishops are gathered as a body in pursuit of its objectives constitute the Plenary Assembly, which is the highest decision-making body of the Conference.
+The Plenary Assembly is the highest decision-making body of the Conference, consisting of all bishops gathered.
+It meets in regular session twice a year – in January and in July.
+When the Plenary Assembly is not in session, the Permanent Council is authorized to act for and in behalf of the Conference.

-It is the Plenary Assembly which elects through direct vote the officers of the Conference, composed of the following: President, Vice-President, Secretary General and Treasurer.
-It is likewise the Plenary Assembly which elects the members of the Permanent Council, the Chairmen of the Episcopal Commissions and the heads of the agencies attached to the Conference.
+It is the Plenary Assembly which elects through direct vote the executive officers of the Conference.
+These include the following: President, Vice-President, Secretary General and Treasurer.
+It is likewise the Plenary Assembly which elects the members of the Permanent Council, the chairpersons of the Episcopal Commissions, and the heads of the agencies attached to the Conference.

-The Plenary Assembly meets in regular session twice a year: in January and in July.
-When the Plenary Assembly is not in session, the Permanent Council acts for and in behalf of the Conference.

-The Permanent Council is composed of a chairman, Vice-Chairman, and ten regional representatives (five for Luzon, two for Visayas and three for Mindanao).

 The President of the CBCP serves for a term of two years, and is limited to only two consecutive terms.
 The members of the Permanent Council, on the other hand, have a term of two years but are allowed a cumulative number of up to four terms.
 They may not, however, serve for more than two consecutive terms in succession.